Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/02/union-types-ease-getters-and-setters.md

     }
 }
 ```

 Not quite perfect… this code solves the getter/setter problem, but it will mean you have to introduce type checks or type assertions if you need to guarantee you have a specific type from the union type.
-This is why the compiler was updated to automatically type arguments inside of a guard clause (which the last example shows, because inside the if/else statement the value parameter is typed string and Example&lt;string&gt;.
+This is why the compiler was updated to automatically type arguments inside of a guard clause (which the last example shows, because inside the if/else statement the value parameter is typed string and `Example<string>`.